ubihazard/macos-scripts/Scripts/README.md

 (Mojave, Catalina, and Big Sur only.)

 Apple has disabled sub-pixel font anti-aliasing starting with Mojave while dropping support for the last non-retina iMac and MacBook models.
-When using macOS with standard low pixel density display, it can be re-enabled with:
+When using macOS with regular pixel density display, it can be re-enabled with:

 ```bash
 defaults write -g CGFontRenderingFontSmoothingDisabled -bool false